2017 Wichita swatting: Shooting

 Wichita Police Department officers, who were not SWAT team members and were not trained for tactical situations or hostage rescues, responded to Barriss' call and surrounded Finch's residence.
 Andrew Finch's mother Lisa Finch is reported to have seen the police lights outside and opened the front door to see what was happening.
 Mrs. Finch reports that her son "screamed and then they shot him."
 The police report indicates that after Finch stepped onto his front porch, police ordered him to put his hands up.
 According to officer testimony, he began to do so and then stopped.
 A Wichita police officer standing on the other side of the street fired a single round, striking Finch and piercing his heart and right lung.
 Finch was transported to Ascension Via Christi St. Francis, where he was pronounced dead 17 minutes after he was shot.

 Finch's mother reports that shortly after the altercation police ordered her and other family members to exit the residence.
 The family was handcuffed and taken to the police station for questioning.
 Initial reports from Deputy Wichita Police Chief Troy Livingston stated that "a male came to the front door.
 As he came to the front door, one of our officers discharged his weapon."
 Livingston did not initially state if Finch was armed, or what caused the officer to fire his weapon.
 In a later statement on December 30, the Wichita Police Department stated the shooting was caused by Finch "reaching into his waistband".
 The officer involved was eventually identified as Justin Rapp, a seven-year veteran of the force.

 During a May 2018 court appearance, Rapp testified that he was given no information when he arrived at the scene, including when Finch was given his first verbal command, when the 911 call ended, or whether officers at the scene were aware the caller was still on the phone with 911.
 Sedgwick County Department of Emergency Communications has also denied an open-records request pertaining to the 911 call, stating the police department had asked that no more records be released.

 Aftermath

-Many Wichita residents and other U.S.-based commentators have expressed concern over the death of Finch.
+Many Wichita residents and other U.S.-based commentators expressed concern over the death of Finch.
 Wichita residents used the opportunity of a city council meeting on January 9, 2018 to voice concerns on the subject, including questioning the release of only seven seconds of the police body cam footage, and arguing that the city should assume full responsibility to avoid a lengthy struggle by the Finch family for justice.
 The council did not comment directly, but indicated a willingness to consider training procedures at a later time.